 - the child walks with a limp (or waddling gait if both hips are affected).

 At the same time, I took Erin to the doctors as she was still not walking.
 Her hips were checked again but nothing suggested.
 Finally at 21mths Erin started walking, yet it wasn’t the ending I hoped for.
 I immediately noticed it was with a limp and made another appointment with the GP.
-This time she was referred to a physio after the GP could feel some crunching on her hip and commented on the deep crease.
+This time she was referred to a physio after the GP could feel some crunching on her hip and commented on the deep crease on her thigh.

 Two weeks later I found myself in a playroom with a physio.
 The physio checked her hips and said nothing was wrong.
 It wasn’t until we were leaving the room that she even acknowledged the limping by calling us back into the room.
 Her whole tone changed and she measured Erin and claimed that her left leg was 2cm longer than the other.
 This scared me and I became very concerned, especially when she started suggesting a growth disorder.

-The success rate varies and this next section is quoted from orthopaedic topics.
+The success rate varies and this next section is quoted from orthopeadic topics:

 For the child discovered to have hip dysplasia within the first 6 weeks of life, treatment in a Pavlik harness is successful in more than 90% of cases.
 With successful treatment, the hips develop normally, and no long-term problems need be expected.